 Ten Healthy Foods to Work into your Diet

 The world is full of heart healthy, disease fighting, digestive aiding superfoods.
-The supermarket shelves are stacked with poor choices; choose wisely and live long. destructive to our health.
+The supermarket shelves are stacked with poor choices; choose wisely and live long.
 Adding a few low calorie, nutrient rich foods while simultaneously removing calorie heavy, nutrient lacking choices can transform health.
 This list is not exhaustive nor should it replace personalized direction from a physician or dietician.

 Broccoli routinely is listed on superfood lists.
 Broccoli is available year around, simple to cook and a rich source of vitamins.
 It is jammed pack with vitamin A (beta-carotene), vitamin C and vitamin K. Broccoli has plenty of fiber to keep you feeling full longer.
 Broccoli also is loaded with disease fighting phytochemicals.

 Salmon has high contents of omega-3 fatty acid.
 Omega -3 fatty acids encourage better heart heath.
 Salmon is low in calories, high in protein, a good source of iron, and low in saturated fats.
 Salmon also provides vitamin D and selenium for healthy hair, skin, nails and bones.
 A few other nutrient dense fish include herring, sardines and mackerel.

 Low or non-fat plain yogurt offers a variety of healthy benefits.
 Yogurt has a healthy source of protein, calcium, vitamin B-2, vitamin B-12, magnesium and potassium.
 It is often enriched with probiotics (friendly bacteria) for a healthy gut.
 Several studies suggest that yogurt may help with certain gastrointestinal conditions such as: Lactose intolerance, constipation, colon cancer, and inflammatory bowel disease.